hansonchen1996/MMGL/README.md

 # To Do List

-  - [x] Release the fine-tuned models and training logs
+  - [x] Release the fine-tuned models and training logs by MMGL
   - [ ] Release the source code (The code is coming soon!)
   - [ ] Release the pre-trained models and logs
   - [ ] Stay tuned